towerbrother/laura-giorgio-com/README.md

 # Laura & Giorgio

-Simple website for our wedding to share information with our guests and manage RSVP.
+Simple multi-language website for our wedding.
+Main scope is sharing of information with our guests and manage RSVP.

 ## TODO